Paramvir27/Pizza-Hut-Management-System/README.md

 # Pizza-Hut-Management-System
-Different Pizza Menu Availabe with Rate List
+Different Pizzas availabe with Rate List
 Generates Total Bill and stores each record in a File

 Username : 11702998